phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [`Mutex::lock`]: https://docs.rs/spin/0.5.0/spin/struct.Mutex.html#method.lock

-The `alloc` implementation first performs the required alignment on the `next` address, specified through the given [`Layout`].
+The `alloc` implementation first performs the required alignment on the `next` address, as specified by the given [`Layout`].
+This yields the start address of the allocation.
 The code for the `align_up` function is shown below.
-This yields the start address of the allocation.
 Next, we add the requested allocation size to `alloc_start` to get the end address of the allocation.
 If it is larger than the end address of the heap, we return a null pointer since there is not enough memory available.
 Otherwise, we update the `next` address (the next allocation should start after the current allocation), increase the `allocations` counter by 1, and return the `alloc_start` address converted to a `*mut u8` pointer.

 The `dealloc` function ignores the given pointer and `Layout` arguments.
 Instead, it just decreases the `allocations` counter.
 If the counter reaches `0` again, it means that all allocations were freed again.
 In this case, it resets the `next` address to the `heap_start` address to make the complete heap memory available again.